iains/gcj/gcc/doc/gcc/extensions-to-the-c++-language/c++-specific-variable-function-and-type-attributes.rst

   Note that the particular values of :samp:`{priority}` do not matter; only their relative ordering.

+.. index:: java_interface type attribute

+.. gcc-attr:: java_interface

+  This type attribute informs C++ that the class is a Java interface.
+It may only be applied to classes declared within an ``{extern "Java"}`` block.
+  Calls to methods declared in this interface are dispatched using GCJ's interface table mechanism, instead of regular virtual table dispatch.

 .. index:: warn_unused type attribute

 .. gcc-attr:: warn_unused